PSU3D0/formualizer/bindings/python/README.md

 ## Roadmap

 * Full coverage of Excel 365 functions via `formualizer‑eval`
 * SIMD‑accelerated bulk range operations
+* Enhanced dependency visualization and interactive formula exploration
-* ChatGPT‑powered formula explanations 🎯
+* ChatGPT‑powered formula explanations with dependency context 🎯
+* Integration with pandas DataFrames and other Python data analysis tools

 Have an idea or found a bug?
 Open an issue or PR — contributions are welcome!